Sanglorian/orcus/Orcus Player Options - current.md

 ***Improved Critical:*** *Level 1:* +1dW damage on a critical hit. *Level 11:* +2dW damage on a critical hit. *Level 21:* +3dW damage on a critical hit.

 ***Loading:*** You can use a weapon that requires loading with ammunition to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container takes either a free or swift action, as specified in the table.
-At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
+At the end of the encounter, you can recover half your expended ammunition by taking a minute to search the battlefield.

 > ***Loading (free):*** It takes two hands to reload this weapon.
 >